Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-Response should be encoded as an [NBT](https://minecraft.fandom.com/wiki/NBT_format), [SNBT](https://minecraft.fandom.com/wiki/NBT_format#SNBT_format) or JSON-formatted data structure depending what value has been set for `Accept` in the request header.
+Response should be encoded as an [NBT](https://minecraft.fandom.com/wiki/NBT_format) or [SNBT](https://minecraft.fandom.com/wiki/NBT_format#SNBT_format) data structure depending what value has been set for `Accept` in the request header.
 The data always contains the following properties:

-- `ChunkX`: Same value as URL parameter x
+- `ChunkX`: X-coordinate of the origin chunk
-- `ChunkZ`: Same value as URL parameter z
+- `ChunkZ`: Z-coordinate of the origin chunk
-- `ChunkDX`: Same value as URL parameter dx
+- `ChunkDX`: Size of the selection of chunks in the x-direction
-- `ChunkDZ`: Same value as URL parameter dz
+- `ChunkDZ`: Size of the selection of chunks in the z-direction
 - `Chunks`: List of chunks, where each chunk is in the [NBT Chunk format](https://minecraft.fandom.com/wiki/Chunk_format#NBT_structure) encoded as raw NBT or SNBT.

 ## Example